 We have seen in Corollary 2.6 that Hamiltonians with trapping potentials have purely discrete spectrum.
-In this section, we use the functional calculus to show that the ground state energy of such Hamiltonians is non-degenerate and that the ground state vector can be chosen to be strictly positive.
-The result is sometimes also useful for proving the uniqueness of minimizers of nonlinear functionals as illustrated in the next chapter.
+In this section, we use the functional calculus to show that the ground state energy of such Hamiltonians, i.e. their lowest eigenvalue, is non-degenerate and that the corresponding eigenvector, the ground state vector, can be chosen to be positive.
+This result as well as the idea for its proof are interesting.
+As we will see in the next chapter, the result is sometimes also useful for proving the uniqueness of minimizers of nonlinear functionals.
+The presentation follows [63, Chapters VIII.7 and VIII.
+8], [66, Chapter XIII.12] and [75, Chapter 10.5], where further details can be found.